BlasBenito/distantia/README.md

 - Introduces **time series lists** (TSL), a versatile format for handling collections of time series stored as lists of `zoo` objects.
-- Includes a suite of `tsl_...()` functions for generating, resampling, transforming, analyzing, and visualizing both univariate and multivariate time series.
+- Includes a suite of `tsl_...()` functions for generating, resampling, transforming, analyzing, and visualizing univariate and multivariate time series.

 ## Citation